5h4rk-lab/CTF-misic/README.md

  file name baseisfun.txt

 ## Task3
-Disc:- hex can do lote more things!
+Disc:- hex can do lote more things! file:- bunch of numbers.txt